cssberries/colors/README.md

 # colors
-Collection of color systems
-A list of distinguishable, reasonably named colors.
+A system of distinguishable, reasonably named colors.